KarlP910/SelfCareApp/README.md

 ## 🧠 Challenges we ran into

 - As all the teammates were from different time zones, it was a bit difficult to collaborate, but we managed to get the project done.
-- Some of us did not have any experience with Firebase.
+- Some of us did not have any experience with Firebase or backend.
 We collaborated and helped each other get up to speed.
-- We have some challenges with the backend, but we managed to get most of the features we want working.
+We managed to get most features we want working.

 ## 🏅 Accomplishments that we're proud of

-- As it was the first time working with Coil, we were able to build a web monetization feature.
+- It was the first time working with Coil but we were able to build a web monetization feature.
 - Completing the project within the given time frame.
 - Creating a fully functional application.